Kingxukai/linux/Documentation/dev-tools/checkpatch.rst

   **GLOBAL_INITIALISERS**
     Global variables should not be initialized explicitly to 0 (or NULL, false, etc.).
-Your compiler (or rather your loader, which is responsible for zeroing out the relevant sections) automatically does it for you.
+Your compiler (or rather your loader, which is responsible for zeroing out the woke relevant sections) automatically does it for you.

   **INITIALISED_STATIC**